Space Shuttle Endeavour: Samuel Oschin Air and Space Center

 The Samuel Oschin Air and Space Center, a new building that is under construction, will serve as Endeavour's new permanent home.
 The Space Shuttle will be in a 20-story-tall display mounted on with the ET-94 tank, and solid rocket boosters.
 Once finished, it will be the only Space Shuttle mounted vertically in launch position.

 Originally slated to open in 2015, construction on the new building started on June 1, 2022.
 Meanwhile, the ET-94 tank underwent some restoration after being used to analyze the foam on its sister tank, ET-93, which was a factor during the STS-107 mission, which resulted in the Columbia disaster.

 On July 20, 2023, the assembly of the stack began with the aft skirts (bottom segments of the rocket boosters) being precisely positioned on a concrete slab supported by six base isolators that will protect Endeavour from earthquakes.
 The motors for the rocket boosters, which were in storage at the Mojave Air and Space Port, were installed on October 11, 2023.
 The rocket boosters were fully assembled when the tops were added on December 5, 2023.

 On January 3, 2024, Endeavour was protected in a shrink wrap, likely to stay on until construction is complete.
 The ET-94 tank was then moved into its position in January 16 and was mounted to the rocket boosters.
 On January 30, the Space Shuttle was then moved into its position, thus completing the stack.
 Once all components are mounted into place, construction on the building will continue, as a complex diagrid structure will be built around it.
-Construction work on the building is scheduled to be completed in 2025.
+Construction work on the building was slated to finish in 2025 but lasted until April 2026.
 It will take several more years to install the artifacts and exhibits inside the building.
-An official grand opening is not yet announced.
+On June 24, 2026, it was announced the new Samuel Oschin Air and Space Center will have its grand opening on November 13, 2026.